halfbeep/loopback-passport-twitter/README.md

+#Work in progress

+API Usage /tweets?id=TwitterUsername

+Will prompt for passport auth using any social log on

-copy of std loopback assport implementation for end points to post/get Tweets
+Copy of std loopback assport implementation for end points to post/get Tweets

 # loopback-example-passport